GitPro10/temp/README.md

 ## What it does (in short)

-This package can be used for getting some important data like **price, currency, name** from various famous websites like **Amazon, Steam, Walmart etc.**
+This package can be used for getting some important data like **price, currency, name** from various famous  e-commerce websites like **Amazon, Steam, Walmart etc.**

 ## Support
 ```json